riskfocus/kda-snapshot-automation/README.md

 1. Invoking the API for Snapshots periodically for application recovery.
 This is done to handle application-level issues that require restating the application from a known point in time if there is a non-recoverable error on the cluster for any reason.
 2. Create Cloudwatch Dashboards and Alarms to monitor Checkpoints and Snapshots' performance.
 This will ensure they are running correctly and not taking longer than expected, as long-running checkpoints and snapshots will impact overall application performance.

+# Why AWS
+Correctly deploying, managing, scaling, and monitoring Flink to ensure High Availability and scaling to large numbers of CPUs can be a significant undertaking for your DevOps team.
+The AWS Kinesis Data Analytics (KDA) is a fully managed service that allows applications teams to deploy and operate Flink applications.
+KDA follows AWS best practices and can scale applications massively with a fully managed service and significantly reduce the burn on a client's DevOps team.

 # The Solution
 Ness has created an accelerator in the form of a CloudFormation template, with which you can configure KDA Snapshots to run at any interval required, and creates a CloudWatch dashboard and alarms for monitoring.
 Using this accelerator template, you can add the ability to create Snapshots to ensure you can recover your application at any time from a know point and not lose any data.

 The template leverages the KDA API, AWS Lambda, AWS EventBridge rules, Amazon CloudWatch, and a simple KDA application to demonstrate the functionality.
 These services have been combined into an AWS CloudFormation template that can be deployed in your environment.

-The template configures the AWS services required to create Snapshots on an automated schedule and creates a robust enterprise-grade streaming platform.
+It also configures the AWS services required to create Snapshots on an automated schedule and creates a robust enterprise-grade streaming platform.
 It then creates a sample KDA Application to demonstrate the functionality is working by creating CloudWatch logs when the application is asked to create a snapshot.
 <insert AWS Arch Diagram Here>

 The accelerator consists of the following components: